Myanmar protesters block arrests as UN demands Suu Kyi’s release | Malay Mail

 But traditional allies of the country’s armed forces, including Russia and China, have slammed the international outcry against the coup as interference in Myanmar’s “internal affairs”.

-Suu Kyi has not been seen since her detention nearly two weeks ago. — AFP
+Suu Kyi has not been seen since her detention nearly two weeks ago, though NLD official Kyi Toe said on Saturday she was in Naypyidaw and still in “good health”. — AFP